COSMOS-CTC-Cambridge/damtp-research-programming/modules/sshetal.md

     2. Run `my_jupyter` in that shell: this will reserve this shell, if you want to explore the machine using shell, open another `ssh` connection using another terminal.
         1. Advanced tip: or use output redirection and backgrounding to keep using this shell, but read next task first.

+    3. Read the message printed by `jupyter`: it asks you to "login with a token".
+Copy that URL to your browser, but replace `localhost` with `slurmcluster01.westeurope.cloudapp.azure.com`.